-All new students will be given access to an Information and Consents portal to be completed by parents before your child starts with us.
+All new students will be given access to the Aplicaa portal to be completed by parents before your child starts with us.
 This provides us with the essential information we need.
-We will issue you with details of the Bromcom Parent app (My Child At School) which will enable you to check the information we hold about your child and to make any changes.
+We will issue you with details of the Bromcom Parent app (My Child At School) which will enable you to check the information we hold about your child, make any changes, and allow you to view key information about your child throughout the year such as progress checks, reports and examination timetables.